What is entropion?

 What causes entropion?

-Lower eyelid looseness (laxity) or scarring usually causes entropion.
-This condition is common in older adults because the eyelid supports weaken with age allowing the eyelid muscles to turn the eyelids in.
-Other causes of an in-turned eyelid include an injury to the eye or having previous eye surgery.
+Lower eyelid looseness (laxity) usually causes entropion.
+Scarring can also cause your lid to turn inward (cicatricle entropion).
+Entropion is common in adults over the age of 60 because their eyelid supports weaken with age, allowing their eyelid muscles to turn their eyelids in.
+Other causes of an in-turned eyelid include an eye injury, infection or previous eye surgery.

 What are the risk factors for entropion?

 Aging is the biggest risk factor for entropion.
-People with a previous eye injury or surgery may develop entropion due to scar tissue on the eyelid.
+People with a previous eye injury or surgery may develop entropion due to scar tissue on their eyelid.

 Diagnosis and Tests